americo-stint-co/my-tech-rn-github-actions/README.md

 # my-tech-rn-cli-github-actions
-Project to practise how to set up github actions
+Project to practise how to set up github actions!!